CORPUSTHEKING/Inst/Readme.md

 ADB / Shizuku Command Semantics

-Avoid starting commands with `adb shell` (in Shizuku), unless otherwise instructed.
+Avoid starting commands with adb shell (in Shizuku), unless otherwise instructed.

-Prefer direct subcommands or direct execution contexts where available (e.g. `push`, `install`, `pull`, `logcat`, or Shizuku-equivalent commands) to preserve reproducibility and automation.
+Prefer direct subcommands or direct execution contexts where available (e.g. push, install, pull, logcat, or Shizuku-equivalent commands) to preserve reproducibility and automation.

 Shell usage itself is fully permitted.
-Use any shell (bash, sh, etc.) freely when required by the task.

 When a shell is used:

-- Do not unnecessarily wrap commands in `adb shell`
+Do not unnecessarily wrap commands in adb shell

-- Prefer executing the command directly in its native context
+Prefer executing the command directly in its native context

-- No explanation is required for shell usage
+No explanation is required for shell usage

 This rule does not restrict shells — it only discourages unnecessary adb shell wrapping.